Ted W. Hall

 Hall is a former chairman of the board of The Robert Mondavi Corporation (NYSE:MOND), a global producer of fine wines.
 Following a strategic review led by Hall in 2004, the company successfully merged with Constellation Brands (NYSE:STZ) to create the world's largest wine producer.

-Mr. Hall holds a BSE degree in electrical engineering from Princeton University and an MBA degree from Stanford University Graduate School of Business.
-He has served on the boards of directors of a wide range of educational and civic organizations, including the Foundation for Teaching Economics, Stanford Graduate School of Business, and SFJAZZ.
-He is currently vice president of the board of governors of the San Francisco Symphony.
+Hall holds a BSE degree in electrical engineering from Princeton University and an MBA degree from Stanford University Graduate School of Business.
+He has served on the boards of directors of a wide range of educational and civic organizations, including the Foundation for Teaching Economics, Stanford Graduate School of Business, SFJAZZ, and San Francisco Symphony.

-An avid sailor, Mr. Hall has sailed competitively for nearly 40 years in ocean and inland events on the West Coast, including the Transpac.
+An avid sailor, Hall has sailed competitively for more than 40 years in ocean and inland events on the West Coast, including the Transpac.
 He currently owns and races the classic 58-foot wooden cutter sailboat, Bright Star.
 He is a member of the St. Francis Yacht Club, the Transpacific Yacht Club, and the Master Mariners Association.
 He is also a member of the Olympic Club.

-Born in Beaver Falls, Pennsylvania, where he lived on a small farm in nearby Potter Township, Mr. Hall and his wife, Laddie, now live at Long Meadow Ranch in the Napa Valley where they also keep Haflinger draft horses.
+Born in Beaver Falls, Pennsylvania, where he lived on a small farm in nearby Potter Township, Ted and his wife, Laddie, now live at Long Meadow Ranch in the Napa Valley where they also keep Haflinger draft horses.